Ipswich River Day Camp | Topsfield Program Descriptions & Hours

 Our flagship camp, located at Ipswich River Wildlife Sanctuary in Topsfield.
-Campers ages 4–14 explore a variety of North Shore habitats, including fields, forests, and wetlands on our 2,000-acre wildlife sanctuary.
+Campers ages 4–14 explore a variety of North Shore habitats, including fields, forests, and wetlands on our 2,000-acre wildlife sanctuary, and beyond.
 Sessions run June–August.
 Small group sizes allow us to provide a high-quality educational experience and a welcoming, supportive environment.

-One-week themed sessions blend outdoor exploration, hands-on activities, games, songs, and crafts.
-Many sessions incorporate canoe trips on the beautiful, slow-flowing Ipswich River as well as visits to the sanctuary’s popular rockery.
-Sessions are offered throughout the summer and age groups include:
+One-week sessions blend outdoor exploration, hands-on activities, games, songs, and crafts.
+Many incorporate canoe trips on the beautiful, slow-flowing Ipswich River as well as visits to the sanctuary’s popular rockery.
+Age groups and themes include:

 Discoverers (ages 4–5, half-day)